lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 * Give `About` a less prominent size

 ## Helpers
-In Home Assistant you can create toggles, text fields, number sliders, timers and counters.
+In Third Eye you can create toggles, text fields, number sliders, timers and counters.
 Also known as `Helpers`.
 Where should they be placed?

 ### Stats
 * 78% (709) respondents are using helpers.
 They use it for: